russellomo/russellomo/essays/config.md

 Git would then be the basis for a web based version control system, GitHub.
 Github allows developers to store their files on a cloud, and, much like its progenitor, allows multiple users to work on the same project; only this time, these users can be anywhere in the world so long as they are connected to the internet.
 Even if you aren't working on a team, Github offers a convenient and organized place to store precious source files in the case that you are working across different machines.

-## What Came First?
+## What Made GitHub So Popular?
 The Git or the Hub? ##

 While Git is definitly very popular among software developers and programmers, those two demographics only make up a fraction of the userbase of GitHub.
 And that has to do simply with the fact that GitHub is accesable with anyone with a web browser.
-Git also requires some learning, whereas GitHub can let users set up repositories with an easy to use desktop application.
+Git also requires some learning, whereas GitHub can let users set up repositories from the get-go with an easy to use desktop application.

 ## I've Been Gitting it Wrong all this Time ##